Passer aux informations produits

 Yes, it "CAN".

 Our Phase 2 custom analog controller (that is now standard with a Vortex) makes it a lot easier to step-tow.
 NEVER step-tow without a weighted line on the end of your tow line (we call it the Snake).
-Our Phase 3 digital controller will further improve all functionality, including step-towing
+Our Phase 3 digital controller will further improve all functionality, including step-towing.
+We also stopped step-towing with our original level-wind system - it wasn't reliable enough.
+As of fall-2024, we have implemented a mechanical level-wind system on the vx15 and vx11 to make step-towing much more reliable.

 • What makes it Smart?